Surrealism

 Salvador Dali weird things: Salvador Dali weird, Salvador Dali, Face of the Great Masturbator, 1929, Museo Nacional Centro de Arte Reina Sofia, Madrid

-Dalí wrote in his autobiography.
-Like many boys his age, he turned to the pleasures of self-gratification.
-In Dalí’s case, however, masturbation became the primary—and perhaps even only—sexual activity he enjoyed throughout his life.
+In his autobiography, Dalí recounted that, like many boys, he explored the pleasures of self-gratification.
+In his case, however, masturbation became the primary—and perhaps sole—sexual activity he enjoyed throughout his life.
 In his autobiography, he claimed he kept up the practice well into adult life, often in front of a mirror.
-Masturbation, nevertheless, filled Dalí with fear because it was at the time believed to cause impotence, homosexuality, and insanity.
+At the time, masturbation was widely believed to cause impotence, homosexuality, and insanity, which contributed to Dalí’s own fears surrounding the act.

 Salvador Dali weird things: Salvador Dali, The Three Sphinxes of Bikini, 1947, Morohashi Museum of Modern Art, Fukushima

-Dalí filled up a white Rolls Royce Phantom II with 500kg of cauliflowers and drove it from Spain to Paris in December 1955.
+In December 1955, Dalí filled a white Rolls-Royce Phantom II with 500 kilograms of cauliflowers and drove it from Spain to Paris.
 The reasoning was, he later told an audience of 2,000, that “everything ends up in the cauliflower!”
 Three years later, he explained to American journalist Mike Wallace that he was attracted to their “logarithmic curve.”

 Salvador Dali weird things: Salvador Dali weird Salvador Dali and Alice Cooper

-Dalí gave Cooper a plaster sculpture of his brain, crowned by a chocolate eclair with real ants running down the middle—and then asked Cooper to model for him.
-Cooper ended up doing so since he was wearing a $2 million diamond tiara provided by Dalí.
+Dalí reportedly gave Cooper a plaster model of his brain, with a chocolate éclair on top and real ants crawling down the middle.
+Dalí also asked Cooper to pose for a piece of art.
+Cooper agreed, allegedly wearing an expensive diamond tiara provided by Dalí.
 At the end of it, Dalí had created an amazing revolving hologram of Cooper covered in diamonds and biting the head of a Venus de Milo statuette.
 He accomplished this by using lasers to capture a three-dimensional image.

 Get your daily dose of art